 Bonitas members are reporting widespread service disruptions just days after the medical scheme’s transition to a new administration and managed-care model went live on 1 June.

-The complaints follow one of the largest healthcare administration transitions in South Africa’s medical scheme industry.
+The complaints follow one of the largest healthcare administration transitions in South Africa’s medical scheme history.
 On 1 June, Bonitas officially moved its administration services from Medscheme to Momentum Health Solutions, while managed-care functions were transferred to Private Health Administrators (PHA).

 In the months leading up to the transition, Bonitas, Momentum Health, and PHA repeatedly emphasised that the migration had been meticulously planned.
 Executives highlighted extensive testing, operational readiness exercises, provider engagement, and contingency measures, assuring members that benefits would remain unchanged, and measures were in place to minimise disruption.